jchacks/python_template_program/README.md

 ```

-and then in a main program that is expected to be invoked `python3 some_program.py` you create the root logger using `make_logger`.
+and then in the 'main' program that is expected to be invoked you would create the root logger using `make_logger` from `config`.
 ```python
 # some_program
 from config import make_logger